social media influencers

 • E-girls: A specific internet subculture and aesthetic, often associated with gaming and platforms like TikTok.

 The key thing to remember is that this is informal slang.
-The term itself isn’t inherently positive or negative, but how it’s used can change its meaning.
+The term itself isn’t positive or negative, but how it’s used can change its meaning.
 It simply points to a person’s presence and popularity in the online world.

 Important: The term “internet chicks” can sometimes be used in a dismissive or objectifying way.
 It’s always better to refer to people by their profession, like “content creator” or “streamer,” which shows more respect for their work and identity.